Andy Murray vs Jo-Wilfried Tsonga US Open 2014 match preview

 Should the Brit come out the victor it would be the first top-10 opponent that he has beaten since lifting Wimbledon trophy last year.
 Murray is looking the favourite despite his recent form, with a commanding nine victories over the Frenchman, with only two defeats.
 However, the Frenchman’s recent dominance in Toronto could trouble Murray mentally.

-Jo-Wilfried Tsonga has been in strong form at the US Open A victory for Tsonga will match his career best from 2011, whereas Murray will match his quarterfinal effort from last year.
+A victory for Tsonga will match his career best from 2011, whereas Murray will match his quarterfinal effort from last year.
 The Brit will be looking to claim his second US Open title, having previously won once in 2012.

 The winner will face either Novak Djokovic or Phillip Kolschreiber in the quarterfinals.

 Start: Monday, Arthur Ashe Stadium, last match of the morning session

 Toronto, 2014 (Hard) Tsonga won 7-6 (5), 4-6, 6-4